h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 The colored horizontal planes intersect the probability density surface, creating the contour lines that are projected onto the $XY$ plane below.

-## Visual Exploration Questions

-In this section, we explore contour plots through a series of visual questions.
-Each question is accompanied by visualizations and step-by-step solutions to build intuition about multivariate distributions and their properties.

-### Visual Question 1: Effect of Correlation and Variance on Contour Shapes
+### Example 7: Effect of Correlation and Variance on Contour Shapes

 **Question**: How does changing the correlation coefficient and variance affect the shape of contour plots in a bivariate normal distribution?